-There is not a huge amount of research on quitting breastfeeding.
-Research is more focused on keeping mothers breastfeeding.
-This makes sense, but it isn’t a lot of help when you are ready to wean and have limited evidence of how to do it.
 Some of the best breastfeeding resources lack great information on weaning.
-What you find instead is information on why you should keep breastfeeding and anxiety inducing articles on all of the things that can go wrong when you stop nursing.
-This episode aims to take the anxiety out of weaning.
+What you find instead is information on why you should keep breastfeeding and anxiety-inducing articles on all of the things that can go wrong when you stop nursing.
+Breastfeeding is important and thankfully there are many resources for this, but it can be stressful when you are ready to wean and have limited evidence of how to do it.
+This article aims to take the anxiety out of weaning.
 Get actionable tips on how to stop breastfeeding and transition from being a breastfeeding mother to your next parenting adventure.

 Article and Resources

-I have some go to resources for breastfeeding that are amazing when you are learning about how to breastfeed or troubleshoot specific issues.
+There are many resources for breastfeeding that are amazing when you are learning how to breastfeed or troubleshoot specific issues.
 Where these resources fall short is that they lack actionable advice on weaning.
-Instead what you find is tons of reasons why you shouldn’t quit breastfeeding, how to fix any issues you are having so you can keep breastfeeding, and the benefits of breastfeeding.
-You know I support breastfeeding and the evidence to do that is overwhelmingly in support of breastfeeding over formula feeding.
+Instead, what you find is the benefits of breastfeeding, tons of reasons why you shouldn’t quit breastfeeding, and how to fix issues so you can continue breastfeeding.
+The evidence is overwhelmingly in support of breastfeeding over formula feeding.
 This is all fantastic, but you will hit a point when you are done.
-I am going to spare you the lecture on all of this.
-For all of the breastfeeding resources, episodes, and articles in one place and you can click here.
+I am going to spare you the lecture.
+There is a page on the Pregnancy Podcast website with all of the breastfeeding resources, episodes, and articles in one place.

-You may find yourself dealing with social pressure, both to continue breastfeeding, or to stop breastfeeding.
-Someone in your life, or everyone, will have opinions about breastfeeding and how you feed your baby.
+It can be challenging to deal with social pressure, both to continue breastfeeding or to stop.
+Someone, or everyone, in your life will have opinions about breastfeeding and how you feed your baby.
 Other people’s opinions don’t matter.
-This is easier said than done I know.
-You need to do what is right for you and your baby, regardless of what other people think.
+This is easier said than done, I know.
+You need to do what is right for you and your baby, regardless of what others think.

 When to wean?

-Also keep in mind that if you stop before your baby’s first birthday it is recommended that you supplement with formula.
+One or two years may sound like a long time.
+Any amount of time your baby is getting breastmilk will benefit them greatly.
+If you stop breastfeeding before your baby’s first birthday, you need to supplement with formula.
 When to wean is a tough decision and one that is up to you.
-If you have questions as to your baby’s nutrition and diet your pediatrician can be a great resource.
+If you have questions about your baby’s nutrition and diet, your pediatrician is a great resource.

 The Basics of Weaning

-When you wean your baby has a lot of impact on how you do it.
-Weaning a three year old and a 6 month old are very different.
+Your child’s age when you wean has a lot of impact on how you do it.
+Weaning a three-year-old and a six-month-old is different.

 One key thing to keep in mind is that your milk works on a demand and supply system.
 The more you breastfeed, the more milk you will make.
-If you lessen the amount of time your baby is nursing you will effectively tell your body to make less milk.
-A six month old drinks a lot more milk, in quantity and in frequency than a three year old.
+If you lessen how often your baby is nursing, you will effectively tell your body to produce less milk.
+Plus, once you add in solid foods, your baby decreases milk consumption.
+A six-month-old baby drinks a lot more milk in quantity and frequency than a three-year-old.

-It is generally recommended that you do not quit breastfeeding cold turkey, meaning that you stop at once.
-It is more favorable that you stop gradually over a period of time.
-The main reason for this is that it will likely be easier for your baby to adjust, plus your breasts need to adjust.
-If you have a 6 month old baby you are feeding throughout the day and you quit cold turkey your breasts are still producing milk and you are at a higher risk for things like plugged ducts and mastitis.
-Not to freak you out.
-That is the last thing I want to do, but weaning gradually will help minimize these risks.
+It is generally recommended that you not quit breastfeeding cold turkey, meaning that you stop at once.
+It is more favorable that you stop gradually.
+The main reason for this is that it will be easier for your baby and your breasts to adjust.
+If you have a six-month-old baby, you are feeding throughout the day, and you quit cold turkey, your breasts are still producing a lot of milk, and you are at a higher risk for things like plugged ducts and mastitis.
+Weaning gradually will help minimize these risks.